MicrosoftDocs/Virtualization-Documentation/virtualization/api/vm-dump-provider/vm-dump-provider.md

-# Windows Hypervisor Platform VM Saved State Dump Provider API
+# VM Saved State Dump Provider API

 **Note: These APIs are not yet publicly available and will be available in the latest release of the Windows SDK.**